mtrichards26/mmr-mcp/docs/arch-overview.md

 ### MCP PHP Server — Architecture Overview

 This outlines a simple MCP (Model Context Protocol) server in PHP using an MCP framework with stdio transport.
-It exposes a single tool `time.now` that returns the current time for a requested IANA time zone.
+It exposes a single tool `time-now` that returns the current time for a requested IANA time zone.
 The design favors separation of concerns, testability, and protocol-compliant error handling.

 ## Runtime & Transport
 - **PHP**: 8.2+ (Composer, PSR-4 autoload)